TAKING CARE OF YOUR JEWELLERY

 1. HOW DO I TAKE CARE OF THIS?

 Keep it nice and dry.
 That means not storing it in the bathroom, not leaving it by the edge of the pool, and generally speaking not bathing with it on.
-Having said that, I never take off either my engagement & wedding rings, nor my little blue evil eye necklace.
+Having said that, I never take off either my engagement & wedding rings, nor my little blue evil eye necklace, but all of those are made in solid gold, or platinum.

 These instructions refer more to jewellery that is made in sterling silver, or plated brass.
 Keep that kind of jewellery in a drawer, a box, an old ( clean) sock - what have you.
 Just keep it nice and dry.
 In Singapore’s humid weather, this is especially important as silver and plated jewellery does tend to tarnish.
 Please, do not store your jewellery in little ziplock bags, or the plastic bags that it originally comes in, UNLESS, you plan to put in each bag the silver anti tarnish strips that you can buy HERE!